 If you're considering borrowing against your home, we encourage you to talk with one of our Mortgage Champions.
 They can help you understand your money situation and how home equity works best for you.
 To access another great resource for buyers and homeowners, check out our Get Pre-Approved for Mortgage Guide.

-Leaders Credit Union is federally insured by the NCUA.
+Leaders Credit Union is federally insured by the NCUA and an equal housing lender.